bigbluebutton/greenlight/README.md

   * Invite others to your room using a simple URL.
   * View recordings and share them with others.

 Furthermore, Greenlight is completely configurable.
 This means you can turn on/off features to make Greenlight fit your specific use case.
-For more information on this, see our [documentation](http://docs.bigbluebutton.org/install/green-light.html).
+For more information on Greenlight and it's features, see our [documentation](http://docs.bigbluebutton.org/install/green-light.html).

-For a overview of how GreenLight works, checkout our [Introduction to Greenlight video](https://youtu.be/yGX3JCv7OVM).
+For a overview of how GreenLight works, checkout our [Introduction to Greenlight Video](https://youtu.be/yGX3JCv7OVM).

 ## Installation on a BigBlueButton Server

 Greenlight is designed to work on a [BigBlueButton 2.0](https://github.com/bigbluebutton/bigbluebutton) (or later) server.

-### Using Docker (recommended)

-### Without Docker
+For information on installing Greenlight, checkout our [Installing Greenlight on a BigBlueButton Server](http://docs.bigbluebutton.org/install/greenlight.html#installing-on-a-bigbluebutton-server) documentation.

 ## Source Code & Contributing